 We also offer professional services such as development services.
 The fees for development services with multiple deliverables constitute a separate unit of accounting in accordance with ASC 605-25, which are recognized as the work is performed.

 Upfront fees for development services or other customer services are deferred until certain implementation or contractual milestones have been achieved.
-The deferred revenue as of June 30, 2012 and 2011 was \$32,853 and \$32,010, respectively.
+The deferred revenue as of June 30, 2013 and 2012 was zero and \$32,853, respectively.